Gold Nutrition Total Whey Supplement Review

 If we look only at the price per dose and the number of doses, this supplement has an extremely high price, however, it becomes more fair to use the value per shake, since this is the one used by most brands.
 (Although the brand makes a point of highlighting 40g of protein per serving on its label.)

-We will again place this supplement in comparison with others of the same kind in order to have a better understanding of its price / quality ratio in the market.
+We will again place this supplement in comparison with others of the same kind to have a better understanding of its price / quality ratio in the market.

 |GN Total Whey 2000g||Scitec Whey 2350g||Gold Standard 2273g||Dymatize Elite Whey 2268g||MP Impact Whey 2500g|